MiguelMoutela/mayhap/README.md

 }
 ```

-The example above involves null checking after each operation that could fail.
-Lets ommit the fact that treating null as a special business value is an abuse,
+The flow contains a null check after each operation that could fail.
+Lets ommit the fact that treating null as a special business value is an abuse.
-which leads to error reason loss.
-To do it properly, special Result type should be created.

-The example below shows how the same operation can be written using Mayhap, including error message passing:
+The example below shows how the same operation could be written using Mayhap, including error message passing:

 ```csharp
 public Maybe<CustomerDto> Deposit(Guid id, decimal amount)